By: Eliot Price | Last updated: 11/23/23

-For example, two people can set up a contract to trade 1 Bitcoin for $10,000 on the 31st December.
-This guarantees a set price for the trade no matter the market value of Bitcoin when 31st December comes around.
+For example, two people can set up a contract to trade 1 Bitcoin for $50,000 on the 31st of December.
+This guarantees a set price for the trade no matter the market value of Bitcoin when December 31 comes around.

 Historically, futures were designed for farmers looking to guarantee prices ahead of time for their crop harvest instead of risking changing prices.

-Bybit offers perpetual futures trading which is one step more complicated.
-Perpetual futures are these contracts to trade cryptos without a specified settlement date.
-This means you can hold a position as long as you want and no cryptocurrencies are actually ever traded.
+Bybit offers perpetual futures trading, which is one step more complicated.
+Perpetual futures are contracts to trade cryptos without a specified settlement date.
+This means you can hold a position as long as you want, and no cryptocurrencies are actually ever traded.

 Initial margin or collateral

 With Bybit, you can trade perpetual futures contracts with leverage, meaning you can effectively loan money from an initial stake to increase your risk/reward factor.
 It’s a bit like a house mortgage.
 You use an initial deposit to leverage more capital to purchase the asset payments until you come to sell a property.
 Naturally, this results in either a magnified profit or a loss.